mhartle02/ClimateAnalyzerProject/README.md

    - pip install -r requirements.txt
 4. Run the project
    - python3 src/main.py

+If you want to run just the graphs from the command line, you can run:
+1. python3 src/cli.py --graph humidity
+2. python3 src/cli.py --graph cluster
+3. python3 src/cli.py --graph anomaly

+If you want to run the test files, you can run:
+1. python3 -m unittest tests/test_algorithms.py
+2. python3 -m unittest tests/test_data_processor.py
+3. python3 -m unittest tests/test_visualizer.py

 # USAGE
 After the project is ran, the user will be prompted with six options: